 - Abusive, fraudulent, or harassing messages are not to be sent or stored by users.
 Computer systems are not to be used for games or excessive recreational activities.

 - Attempts to degrade the performance of a computer system or to deprive others of resources or access to any university computer system are strictly prohibited.

 - Loopholes in computer security systems or knowledge of a special password should not be used by unauthorized persons.
-The existence of such loopholes and/or the unauthorized disclosure of special passwords should be reported immediately to the Department of Computing and Communications.
+The existence of such loopholes and/or the unauthorized disclosure of special passwords should be reported immediately to Information Technology Services.

 - Users must abide by all provisions of software licenses and copyright law.
 The unauthorized copying, downloading or distribution of copyrighted works, including music, videos, movies, TV shows, performances, computer programs, and literary works via any method, including the internet and other networks, may constitute copyright infringement.
 Acknowledging that Canadian copyright law authorizes specific exemptions (e.g. the right to copy music for personal use, the restricted right to copy for private study, research, criticism, review, or news reporting), copyright infringement is subject to remedial and disciplinary action by Memorial University, and may be subject to civil or criminal action by the copyright holder.